Mitral Valve: Balloon Mitral Valvotomy

 The mitral valve is located between the left upper and lower chambers of the heart.
-It has two leaflets that open and close similar to a double door.
+It has two leaflets that open and close similarly to a double door.

 What is mitral stenosis?

 Stenosis means narrowing of an opening, such as a heart valve.
 Stenosis of the mitral valve limits the forward flow of blood from the left atrium to the left ventricle.
-This may cause a back-up of blood and fluid in the lungs.
+This may cause blood and fluid to back up in the lungs.

-Mitral stenosis most commonly develops many years after a person has had rheumatic fever, although many patients diagnosed with mitral stenosis don’t recall ever having the illness.
+Mitral stenosis usually develops many years after a person has had rheumatic fever, although many people diagnosed with mitral stenosis don’t recall ever having the illness.

 What are the symptoms?

-Many of the symptoms of mitral stenosis, such as shortness of breath and fatigue, result from a back-up of blood in the lungs.
-Other symptoms of mitral stenosis may include quick weight gain; weakness; dizziness; swelling in the ankles, feet and/or abdomen (edema); and/or heart palpitations (irregular heartbeat).
+Many of the symptoms of mitral stenosis, such as shortness of breath and fatigue, result from a backup of blood in the lungs.
+Other symptoms of mitral stenosis may include:

 What causes mitral stenosis?

-Mitral stenosis most commonly develops many years after a person has had rheumatic fever, although many patients diagnosed with mitral stenosis don't recall ever having the illness.
+Rheumatic fever causes mitral stenosis, although the condition doesn’t develop until several years after the initial infection.
 During rheumatic fever, the valve becomes inflamed.
 Over time, the leaflets of the inflamed valve stick together and become scarred, rigid and thickened, limiting its ability to open completely.